What do I need to be eligible?

 * Students who live in Wilkinsburg, graduate from Pittsburgh Public Schools, and meet all other requirements are eligible to receive Promise scholarships beginning with the graduating class of 2017.

-Students who graduate from high school and meet the residency, enrollment and attendance requirements, but have a cumulative, unweighted GPA of 2.0-2.49, are eligible to enroll in The Promise Extension Program at CCAC.
-This program requires students to complete 9 credits per semester and maintain a 2.0 GPA.
-Those who complete a full year in the Extension Program become fully Promise eligible and may enroll in any Pell-eligible post-secondary program in Pennsylvania.
-To apply for the program, students contact The Promise Office at CCAC anytime beginning their senior year in high school.
-Students may enroll in the program anytime during the 4 years following high school graduation.
+Students who graduate from high school and meet the residency, enrollment, and attendance requirements, but have a cumulative, unweighted GPA of 2.0-2.49, are eligible to enroll in The Promise Extension Program.
+These students must use their scholarship at CCAC, a Promise Preferred College Partner, or at a non-CCAC offered program (example: cosmetology programs).
+In their first year, students must complete 18 credits and maintain a 2.0 GPA.
+Those who successfully complete a full year in the Extension Program become core Promise eligible and may enroll in any Pell-eligible post-secondary program in Pennsylvania.
+Eligible students may enroll anytime during the 5 years following high school graduation.

 * Pittsburgh Online Academy is the only online/cyber high school that qualifies students for The Promise scholarship.